The Numerical Stability of Hyperbolic Representation Learning: Comparing Lorentz and Poincar e Models

 As mentioned in the introduction, the volume of a ball in $\h^n$ grows exponentially w.r.t. the radius.
 This results in that finite trees can be embedded into $\h^n$ with arbitrarily small distortion \citep{sarkar2011low}.
 However, in order to reach desired small distortion, one needs to scale the embedded tree by a large factor by pushing embedded points towards infinity in $\h^n$ as much as possible, and this comes at a price of numerical representation.

-\paragraph{Poincaré ball} To embed a combinatorial tree $T$ with diameter $l$ and maximal degree $D$ up to distortion $(1+\eps)$, one needs $\Omega(\frac{l\log(D)}{\eps})$ bits to correctly represent embedded points in the Poincaré ball to avoid these points being rounded off to the boundary \citep{sala2018representation}.
+\paragraph{Poincar\'{e} Ball} To embed a combinatorial tree $T$ with diameter $l$ and maximal degree $D$ up to distortion $(1+\eps)$, one needs $\Omega(\frac{l\log(D)}{\eps})$ bits to correctly represent embedded points in the Poincar\'{e} ball to avoid these points being rounded off to the boundary \citep{sala2018representation}.

-We first interpret the number of bits in representing Poincaré points through a more geometrical lens.
+We first interpret the number of bits in representing Poincar\'{e} points through a more geometrical lens.